-Stainless steel or surgical steel – what’s the difference?
+Stainless steel or surgical steel body jewellery- what’s the difference?

 Surgical stainless steel is a generic term for a variety of different grades of steel.
 Whether you drop the surgical or the stainless, it doesn’t matter much.
 (We prefer surgical steel – stainless steel reminds us of knives).
 This name isn’t in any medical or metallurgical reports – it’s too broad.
 There are no standards set for this type of metal.
 So… why it is in body jewellery?

 Surgical steel is available in implant grade.
-What does that mean?
+So what does that mean?
 Standards are set for what materials get the coveted title “implant grade.”
 There’s currently two types of surgical steel matching these standards: 316L and 316LVM.
 These grades have successfully worked in human implants.
-These implants are in contact with soft tissue and bone for more than a decade – impressive!
+And these implants have been in contact with soft tissue and bone for more than a decade – impressive!

 316L + 316LVM’s official qualifications: